Old silver plates, wartime uniforms and small household containers gave international students a new way to understand the city they now call home.

-London, Ontario, was founded in 1826 and was once an important military settlement because of its location between Toronto and Detroit.
-Over the years, it grew into a busy city known for education, health care, and manufacturing.
-The museum highlights different aspects of that journey, from early settlers and everyday family life to major events such as World War II and the COVID-19 pandemic.
+Students learned that the London area had been inhabited by Indigenous Peoples for more than 10,000 years before being founded by settlers in 1826 as a military settlement because of its location between Toronto and Detroit.
+Over time, it developed into a city known for education, health care and manufacturing.
+The museum’s exhibits walk visitors through that history, including early family life, World War II and the COVID-19 pandemic.

 “In my country, museums mostly show how kings used to live and protect their crowns,” she said.
 “But here, even small containers and silver plates are preserved.
 Something doesn’t have to be very big to be memorable.”

-She said seeing those items reminded her of her grandparents and showed her that Canadians care about preserving everyday history, not just royal or political stories.
+She said the items reminded her of her grandparents and showed her that everyday life can also be part of history.

-Mario, a student from Colombia, said he was interested in how Canadians adapted to different challenges over time.
+Mario, a student from Colombia, said he was interested in how people in London adapted during difficult times.

 “I learned about the history of Canada and things that happened here in London,” he said.
 “The section about COVID-19 was interesting, and also the exhibits about World War II.”

-He said seeing old clothing, skis and photographs from the 18th and 19th centuries helped him imagine how people lived nearly 200 years ago.
+He said seeing old clothing, skis and photographs from the 18th and 19th centuries helped him picture how people lived nearly 200 years ago.

-The visit was arranged by Laura Costigan, the International Projects and Exchanges Coordinator at Fanshawe College.
-She said many international students arrive in London without knowing much about the city.
+Laura Costigan, the International Projects and Exchanges Coordinator at Fanshawe College, organized the visit.
+She said many international students arrive without knowing much about the city.

 “The museum tells you about London’s history and also shows art from local and international artists,” she said.
 “It’s a great opportunity for students to explore something the city has to offer.”